evgenyneu/docker-rails-fig-sample/README.md

 `./script/docker_create_deploy_image.sh myaccount/image`

 Use your Docker Hub account name and deployment image name.
-The single purpose of this step is to create an image that contains app's source code.
+The single purpose of this step is to create a production image that contains app's source code.
 You may want to make this repository private.

 ### 2. Push the image to Docker Hub